 Can the Public Access California Criminal Records?

-Members of the public can freely access their own criminal records through the DOJ, but keeping citizens’ privacy in mind, they cannot ask for other individuals’ official RAP sheets.
-Agencies who ask for such records must first register with the California government.
+Members of the public can freely access their own criminal records through the California Department of Justice (DOJ), but–to protect citizens’ privacy–individuals cannot ask for others’ official RAP sheets.
+Agencies who ask for such records must first register with the California government to gain authorization.

-However, if an individual has committed crimes elsewhere in the US, third-party sites can search for crimes nationwide and potentially provide insight into their criminal record.
+However, if an individual has committed crimes elsewhere in the US, third-party sites can search for crimes nationwide and potentially provide insight into their criminal record while protecting the identity of the requestor.

-Only authorized bodies outlined in the California Penal Code Section 11105 can look up someone’s criminal record through California’s official government repertoires.4 These include:
+Only authorized bodies outlined in the California Penal Code Section 11105 can look up someone’s criminal record through the state’s official government repertoires.4 These entities include:

 - State agencies that require such information

-- State peace officers and city and district attorneys
+- State peace officers and city or district attorneys

 - Parole and probation officers